ScryEngineering/scrygroup.com-old/content/people/david.md

 socialUrls:
     - "https://www.linkedin.com/in/davidjameslake/"
     - "https://github.com/Niagaradad"
-shortBlurb: "David is a Business Development and Canadian Operations Manager at Custom Programming Solutions."
+shortBlurb: "David is a Business Development and Canadian Operations Manager at Scry Engineering."
-miniBlurb: "David is a Business Development and Canadian Operations Manager at Custom Programming Solutions."
+miniBlurb: "David is a Business Development and Canadian Operations Manager at Scry Engineering."
 ---

 David’s comprehensive understanding of project management, sales and operations made him a natural choice for the role of Business Development and Canadian Operations Manager.